syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/increase-connection-buffer-size.md

 ---
 layout: post
-title: Increase the connection buffer size in Blazor SfPdfViewer Component | Syncfusion
+title: Increase the connection buffer size in Blazor SfPdfViewer | Syncfusion
 description: Learn here all about how to increase the connection buffer size in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer